Formats and Prices

 The inside story of how America’s enemies launched a cyber war against us-and how we’ve learned to fight back

 With each passing year, the internet-linked attacks on America’s interests have grown in both frequency and severity.
-We’ve seen North Korea’s retaliatory hack of Sony Pictures, China’s large-scale industrial espionage against American companies, Russia’s 2016 propaganda campaign, and quite a lot more.
-The cyber war is upon us.
+Overmatched by our military, countries like North Korea, China, Iran, and Russia have found us vulnerable in cyberspace.
+The “Code War” is upon us.

 In this dramatic book, former Assistant Attorney General John P. Carlin takes readers to the front lines of a global but little-understood fight as the Justice Department and the FBI chases down hackers, online terrorist recruiters, and spies.
 Today, as our entire economy goes digital, from banking to manufacturing to transportation, the potential targets for our enemies multiply.
 This firsthand account is both a remarkable untold story and a warning of dangers yet to come.

 "John Carlin has written a crucial book- for practitioners and laymen alike-about the evolution, impacts, and implications of the abuses we've all witnessed, and many have personally experienced, in the cyber domain.
 Cyber is yet another example of the dual-edged nature of technology: huge benefit to mankind on one hand, and the potential for great harm on the other.
 And, unique to this book, is the historical description of how we have tried to respond to the harmful activities that occur all too frequently in the cyber domain.
 An interesting read, with vivid detail.
 John represents a superb amalgam of legal insight and great writing skill.
 A must read in my view."James Clapper, New York Times bestselling author and formerDirector of National Intelligence